Eloy Detention Center (ICE)-CoreCivic

 Satellite View of Eloy Detention Center (ICE)-CoreCivic

-You can support your loved ones at EDC on InmateAid, if you have any immediate questions contact the facility directly at 520-466-4141.
+You can support your loved ones at Eloy ICE Detention on InmateAid, if you have any immediate questions contact the facility directly at 520-466-4141.

 The Eloy Detention Center (ICE)-CoreCivic is a US Immigration and Customs Enforcement facility located at 1705 E Hanna Rd in Eloy, AZ in Pinal County.
-This Medium security prison is operated by Homeland Security to hold immigration detainees who are awaiting trial or have already been convicted and sentenced for a crime.
+This medium-security facility is operated by the U.S. Department of Homeland Security and functions as a holding center for immigration detainees awaiting trial, deportation, or serving sentences following conviction.

 The Detention Center is a medium-security prison under contract with the U.S. Immigration and Customs Enforcement (ICE) owned and operated by CoreCivic, The facility opened in 1994 and approximately 1,550 male and female inmates being held for immigration violations at a mix of minimum and medium security levels.
 Each inmate costs approximately $180 per day to house.
 Eloy is adjacent to three other prisons also run by CoreCivic: the Red Rock Correctional Center, the La Palma Correctional Facility, and the Saguaro Correctional Center.
 Incarceration deeply impacts many lives, often leading to separation from loved ones.
 Recognizing the importance of maintaining healthy relationships, CoreCivic ensures that families, friends, and community members remain connected to inmates in their care.
 Understanding that entering a correctional facility for the first time can be overwhelming, CoreCivic provides resources to help individuals become comfortable and informed about their loved one's situation.